 Materials and Mixture Proportion

-In order to investigate the influence of mix composition on the self-healing capability of ECC, nine ECC mixes were prepared for experimental analysis.
-The binder composition of ECC mixes were general purpose cement (GPC), fly ash (FA), silica fume (SF), hydrated lime powder(LP), fine sand, polyvinyl alcohol fibers (PVA), as well as water and high range water reducing admixture (HRWR).
+In the experimental part, samples of ECC with different mineral admixtures were prepared.
+The materials used included general purpose cement (GPC), fly ash (FA), silica fume (SF), hydrated lime powder(LP), fine sand, polyvinyl alcohol (PVA) fibers, as well as water and high range water reducing admixture (HRWR).
 GPC and FA were supplied by Boral in accordance with Australian Standard AS 3972-2010, while LP was the Adelaide Brighton Hydrated Lime with a specific gravity of 2.2-2.3, and a typical fineness of 0.1% retained on a 75µm sieve and less than 0.05% on a 250µm sieve.
 The physical and chemical properties of cementitious materials are shown in Table 1.
-Fine sand was employed with an average grain size of 150 µm and fineness modulus of 2.01.
-PVA were produced by Domocrete and their mechanical and geometrical properties are described in Table 2.
+Fine sand with an average grain size of 150 µm and a fineness modulus of 2.01 was used.
+The PVA fibers were supplied by Domocrete and their mechanical and geometrical properties are described in Table 2.

-During the production process, a planetary-type mixer of 50 L capacity was used to produce specimens with water to cementitious materials (W/CM) ratio of 0.29, and sand to CM (PC + FA + LP+SF) ratio of 0.36.
-All the fine aggregates were in saturated surface dried condition prior to concrete mixing.
-Among nine ECC mixes, a mixture was prepared with GPC and FA while other mixtures were obtained by replacing part of the FA by SF or LP.
-For example, ECC mixture represented by FA70 stated that 70% of the cementitious materials weight was FA, and by FA60-SF10 indicated that 10% of the FA was replaced by SF.
-The details of mix proportion for all nine mixtures are shown in Table 3.
+All ECC mixtures were prepared with a constant water to cementitious materials (W/CM) ratio of 0.29 and a constant sand to CM (PC + FA + LP+SF) ratio of 0.36.
+All fine aggregates were in saturated surface dried condition prior to mixing.
+The abbreviations for labelling specimens were adopted in such a way that the letters FA, SF and LP stand for samples with fly ash, silica fume and limestone as binder materials, respectively.
+The number after the letters shows the percentage of materials into the binder system.
+For example, the FA70 mixture is related to an ECC sample with binder containing 70% FA by weight, whereas FA60-SF10 was the mixture with 60% FA and 10% SF.
+A total of nine ECC mixtures were prepared and the details of mix proportion are shown in Table 3.

-Experiment
+Sample preparation and crack measurement

-To prepare cement pastes, solid ingredients including cement, mineral admixtures and sand were first mixed for 30 seconds.
-Water pre-mixed with HRWR was then added into dry solid ingredients and mixed for 2 minutes.
-After that, PVA were slowly added into the matrix which were blended continually until PVA distributed evenly.
-For creating ECC composite cylinders, cement pastes were cast into standard moulds with dimension of Ø100mm × 200mm which were demolded after 24 hours.
-The demolded cylinders were cured in a curing room with a temperature of 23 ± 2◦C and the relative humidity (RH) of 90 ± 5% for 28
+During the mixing process, the solid ingredients including cement, mineral admixtures and sand were initially placed into a planetary-type mixer of 50 L capacity and dry mixed for 30 seconds.
+Then, the water with HRWR was added and the mixture was mixed for 2 minutes.
+After that, the PVA fibers were slowly added and mixing was continued until uniform distribution of fibers in the mix.
+After mixing, ECC pastes were cast into standard moulds with dimension of Ø100mm × 200mm.
+The specimens were demolded 24 hours after casting and stored in a curing room with a temperature of 23 ± 2◦C and the relative humidity (RH) of 90 ± 5% for 28